Palestine Red Crescent Society teams are continuing to provide medical aid in Gaza.

 The plight of the hostages also remains a priority of the Red Cross and Red Crescent Movement, and we continue to reiterate what the ICRC has said clearly since the outset of this crisis: those taken hostage must be released unconditionally and without delay.

-How you can help people in Gaza and affected regions
+How you can help people in Gaza and affected region

-If you are in the UK, the best and quickest way to help support people in Gaza and affected areas like Lebanon is to donate to the DEC Middle East Humanitarian appeal.
+If you are in the UK, the best and quickest way to help support people in Gaza and affected areas like Lebanon is to donate to this appeal.
 These donations enable us to respond quickly and help people wherever the need is greatest.

 Where will my money go?